 The module provides a first attempt to translate a problem into a technical solution.
-An understanding of the relevant software and electronic hardware options to create a functional solution centred around a microcontroller will be developed.
+An understanding of the relevant programming/software, electronic and mechanical designs to create a functional solution centred around a microcontroller will be developed.
 Design skills will be applied to define and fabricate the physical solution informed by the original requirement.
-An understanding of the fundamentals of Electronic Engineering is assumed and the module proceeds via lectures supported by supervision and technical advice.
-It is designed to give practical experience of the concepts introduced in the lectures of the prerequisite module.
+An understanding of the fundamentals of programming, electronic and mechanical aspects is assumed and the module proceeds via lectures, workshops and labs supported by supervision and technical advice.
+It is designed to give practical experience of the concepts introduced in the lectures of the prerequisite modules.

 Total contact hours: 50